scottrlarson/profession/content/memorials/memorial-my-home-computer-gaming-biography-part-4.md

 +++
-title = "Reflections on the Home Computer Golden Age - Part 4: A500 3d & Games"
-date = 2022-07-24T11:00:52-07:00
+title = "Reflections on the Home Computer Golden Age - Part 4: A500 Games, The BBS Days & 3d Modeling" date = 2022-07-24T11:00:52-07:00
 draft = true